MultiverseLearningProducts/swe/src/mod3/wk1/day1.md

 > 6.  £3.5million for displacement of households
 > 7.  £11million in time-savings calculated from wages

+❓ What is the cost benefit ratio is (rounded to 2 decimal places)

+❓ Given the cost benefit ratio of the above should you go ahead with the 4th lane?

 > **Example 2.** A financial technology startup is expanding and adding two new programmers.
 The CEO of the company decides to run a cost benefit analysis to determine whether the decision will be beneficial to the company - and to what degree.
 >
 > The company is analysing a time horizon of one year, and estimates that revenue would increase some 50% if the two programmers were hired.